 Real World Examples of Predictive Analytics in Business Intelligence

 For many companies, predictive analytics is nothing new.
 But it is increasingly used by various industries to improve everyday business operations and achieve a competitive differentiation.

 In practice, predictive analytics can take a number of different forms.
 Take these scenarios for example.

 Identify customers that are likely to abandon a service or product.
 Consider a yoga studio that has implemented a predictive analytics model.
 The system may identify that ‘Jane’ will most likely not renew her membership and suggest an incentive that is likely to get her to renew based on historical data.
-The next time Jane comes in to the studio, the system will prompt an alert to the membership relations staff to offer her an incentive or talk with her about continuing her membership.
+The next time Jane comes into the studio, the system will prompt an alert to the membership relations staff to offer her an incentive or talk with her about continuing her membership.
 In this example, predictive analytics can be used in real time to remedy customer churn before it takes place.

 Send marketing campaigns to customers who are most likely to buy.
 If your business only has a $5,000 budget for an upsell marketing campaign and you have three million customers, you obviously can’t extend a 10 percent discount to each customer.
-Predictive analytics can help forecast the customers who have the highest probability of buying your product, then send the coupon to only those people to optimize revenue.
+Predictive analytics and business intelligence can help forecast the customers who have the highest probability of buying your product, then send the coupon to only those people to optimize revenue.

 How Does Predictive Analytics Work?